Coach Spotlight: Amy Trivedi on Top Tips for Managing Hypertension

 How would you describe your coaching philosophy?

 My coaching approach mirrors a collaborative care model.
-I want my participants to be active and engaged throughout the journey because it’s their journey -- they know what is sustainable for them and what’s not, so I first make sure to educate them with the necessary tools and information, and from there, we empower our participants to change their behavior with this new knowledge.
+I want my members to be active and engaged throughout the journey because it’s their journey -- they know what is sustainable for them and what’s not, so I first make sure to educate them with the necessary tools and information, and from there, we empower our members to change their behavior with this new knowledge.